 There are other varieties of thyme that aren’t grown as an edible herb, but make excellent ground covers and pollinator plants.
 Still others are gorgeous tucked between rocks or flagstones and can tolerate some foot traffic (elfin and wooly thyme, for example).

-No matter whether you grow thyme as an herb or just for its value as a garden plant, thyme is easy to grow!
+No matter whether you grow thyme as an herb or just for its value as a garden plant, this low-water herb is easy to grow!